Purchase on DME eStore

 The CoolingCare unit then starts the channel cleaning process by filling the channels with water based cleaning solution.
 DME offers two types of media DS1 and DS2, the DS1 has been formulated for cleaning sediment with high concentrations of iron oxides/corrosion by-products while the DS2 is formulated for cleaning scale based on calcium and magnesium carbonates.
 The machine utilizes heaters to raise the temperature of the cleaning solution to 122F while two-way pulsating pumps move the media in a scrubbing action within channel walls.
 All of this equates to a highly efficient cleaning process.

 Once the cleaning process has been completed the channels are cleared with compressed air.
 To protection of channels a rinsing process occurs to remove the remaining cleaning solution.
 Corrosion inhibitors can also be added at the end of the rinsing process to further protect the channels.

 The PLC is able to record 3,000 tool records of all process parameters within its database.
 A convenient USB port is mounted on the machine to export cleaning reports to external devices.

-TERMOVISION ANALYSIS of injection molded parts prior to and after channels cleaning
+TERMOVISION ANALYSIS of injection molded parts prior to and after channel cleaning

 Injection molded parts after cleaning with CoolingCare system show uniform temperature distribution in mold cavities, proving the channels are equally clean.
-Uniform temperature distribution in all cavities in critical in order to maintain stable and repeatable process conditions with minimum cycle time and scrap rate.
+Uniform temperature distribution in all cavities is critical to maintain stable and repeatable process conditions with minimum cycle time and scrap rate.

 Regular, preventive cleaning with CoolingCare means stable process conditions and lower mold down-times.